-This instruction manual is supplied to assist in the proper installation, operation, and servicing of the ED series of electric generating plants.
-Unless otherwise indicated, these instructions apply to all standard plants of the ED series.
+This instruction manual is supplied to assist in the proper installation, operation, and servicing of the EC series of electric generating plants.
+Unless otherwise indicated, these instructions apply to all standard plants of the EC series.
 Some details of these instructions may not apply to special models having modifications specified by the purchaser.
 The use of auxiliary or special equipment, special installation requirements, or unusual operating conditions may require some deviation from these instructions.
-However, by using the instructions and recommendations given in this manual as a general guide, it will be possible to make a good installation, and to properly operate and maintain the plant
+However, by using the instructions and recommendations given in this manual as a general guide, it will be possible to make a good installation, and to properly operate and maintain the plant.

-Each electric generating plant is given an actual running test and is carfully checked under various electrical load conditions before leaving the factory, to assure that it is free of defects and will produce its rated output.
-Inspect the plant carefully for any damage which might have occured in shipment.
+Each electric generating plant is given an actual running test and is carefully checked under various electrical load conditions before leaving the factory, to assure that it is free of defects and will produce its rated output.
+Inspect the plant carefully for any damage which might have occurred in shipment.
 Any part so damaged must be repaired or replaced before putting the plant in operation.

-If it should be come necessary to contact the factory or an Authorized Service Station in regard to this generating plant, always give the Model and Spec No., and Serial No. as shown on the plant nameplate.
+If it should become necessary to contact the factory or an Authorized Service Station in regard to this generating plant, always give the Model and Spec.
+Number, and Serial Number, as shown on the plant nameplate.
 This information is essential in order to properly identify the plant so that proper advice can be supplied.
-When written together the plant model and specification (Spec) are separated by a diagonal (/).
-The plant specification consists of a Spec number which indicates optional equipment as desired by the purchaser, and of a Spec letter which is advanced to coincide with a production modification by the manufacturer.